 A major concern for Hypo Tirol Bank is to acknowledge the development of each individual employee and to value the personal contribution to the success of the company.
 The management performance process comprises an interview at the beginning of the year, in which goals are set, an interview, in which the development of the employee is discussed in the middle of the year, and a comprehensive evaluation of the performance at the end of the year, with the self-evaluation of the employee playing an important role.
-In 2018, 97.44% of all employees received regular appraisal reports on their performance and career development.
-Those employees, who did not receive an appraisal report (3.41%) were either in maternity leave, on long-term sick leave or were about to go on pension.
+In 2019, 96.19 % (2018: 97.44 %) of all employees received regular appraisal reports on their performance and career development.
+Those employees, who did not receive an appraisal report (3.1 %, 2018: 3.41 %) were either in maternity leave, on long-term sick leave or were about to go on pension.
 The figures illustrated below do not include apprentices and managing board members.
-No data is available for the previous year.
-A comparison will be available in the forthcoming year.